 A “serious” violation is defined as one which could “cause an accident or illness that would most likely result in death or serious physical harm,” and two-thirds of site inspections result in serious violations, often involving scaffolds, ladders and fall protection equipment.
 Serious violations are nearly always present when there is a fatality.

 Contractors who are caught violating health and safety standards are held responsible for injuries and fatalities, but the city often continues to do business with these contractors anyway.
 The report notes that 89 percent of contractors currently working on affordable housing projects are flagged for “enhanced review” by the NYC Dept. of Housing Preservation and Development.
 The penalties for severe violations — even when fatalities occur — are extremely low.
 In 2012, the average penalty in fatal height-related construction accidents in New York was $7,620.

 Nonunion employers are the least safe.
 79 percent of fatal falls occurred at nonunion sites and 90 percent of the construction companies in OSHA’s Severe Violator Enforcement Program are nonunion.
 Moreover, Latino workers are disproportionately harmed by the lax safety enforcement.
 They account for about 60 percent of fall deaths and 38 percent of all construction deaths, despite only representing 25 percent of construction workers.
 The language barrier and inadequate training often contribute to this disparity.

 As previously stated, construction fatalities in New York City are on the rise.
-If you feel unsafe or have been injured on a job site, don’t hesitate to call us.
+If you feel unsafe or have been injured on a job site, don’t hesitate to contact our legal team.
 OSHA only has 71 inspectors to cover all of New York state and lacks proper enforcement capabilities.
 Your life is not worth the cost of doing business.